Incident management for high-velocity teams

-At Statuspage, we make it easy to embed status information directly onto any website our customers operate.
+Statuspage also make it easy to embed status information directly onto any website customers operate.
 We know most visitors are likely to check a provider’s home page or support page before looking for a status page.
 The embedded widget (here's an example) is an easy way of letting those visitors know if an incident is underway.
 Visitors can also click through on the widget to get to the status page.

-Like we just mentioned, a good status page tool will give your audience the option to subscribe to email updates.
-Even if you’re sending directly from your email tool, as opposed to using a status page to trigger email sends, it’s a good channel for incident communication.
+You can give your audience the option to subscribe to email updates with a product like Statuspage at your disposal.
+Whether you’re sending directly from your email tool, or using a status page to trigger email sends, email a reliable channel for incident communication.

 Many teams use social channels like Twitter as a means of communication during an incident.
 It’s good to use this as a piece of your strategy, but not rely on it as your only means of communication.

 Receiving an SMS message, or text message, is often a more immediate way to reach someone, and a preference for many people when it comes to critical inbound alerts like a downtime announcement.
 It’s also a channel where people can be message fatigued very fast and will unsubscribe if they see too many messages that aren’t relevant to them.